petk/php-build-system/docs/php-installation.md

 make INSTALL_ROOT="/install/path/prefix" install
 ```

-Above, the optional `INSTALL_ROOT` environment variable can prefix the locations
+Above, either the optional `--prefix` configure option, or the `INSTALL_ROOT`
+environment variable can prefix the locations where the files will be copied.
+By
+default the `--prefix` is set to `/usr/local` and `INSTALL_ROOT` is empty.

-where the files will be copied.
-The name is customized for PHP and software from
+The `INSTALL_ROOT` variable name is customized for PHP and software from the
-the early Autotools days.
-In Automake, there is more common variable
+early Autotools days.
+Automake uses a more common variable name
 [`DESTDIR`](https://www.gnu.org/software/automake/manual/html_node/DESTDIR.html),
 however for historical reasons and since PHP doesn't use Automake, the
 `INSTALL_ROOT` variable name is used in PHP instead.